PrefectHQ/prefect/docs/ui/organizations.md

 Service accounts are created at the organization level, but may be shared to individual workspaces within the organization.
 See [workspace sharing](#workspace-sharing) for more information.

 !!! tip "Service account credentials"
     When you create a service account, Prefect Cloud creates a new API key for the account and provides the API configuration command for the execution environment.
 Save these to a safe location for future use.
-If the access credentials are lost or compromised, you should delete the service account and create a new service account with new credentials.
+If the access credentials are lost or compromised, you should regenerate the credentials from the service account page.

 ## Workspace sharing